Working as a Physiotherapist [NOC 3142]

 Across BC, physiotherapists can expect to make:

-If you work in private practice you usually work 36–50 hours per week.
+Those in private practice generally work 36–50 hours per week.

 Some jobs, especially in rural regions and in home care, may require you to travel.